Ai and human decision-making

 Obiettivi formativi

-Aim of the course are: a) to build a foundational, general knowledge of the main features of human reasoning and decision making, their weaknesses, and how these weaknesses are liabilities often exploited by unscrupulous actors in the digital environment; b) basic knowledge and skills on some artificial tools commonly used to describe human reasoning and decision making, and to support them; c) the legal provisions, principles, and concepts that may shield individuals from the most severe dangers of the digital environment.
+Aim of the course are: a) to build a foundational knowledge of the main features of human learning, reasoning and decision making, their unique strengths and weaknesses compared to current AI, and how AI can support (vs endanger) them; b) the legal provisions, principles, and concepts that may shield individuals from the most severe dangers of the digital environment.

 Risultati apprendimento attesi